Yue-Jia/PdfTool/README.md

 You can also type the single page number to extract this one page out, or minus(-)infront of sigle page number to delete this page.

+The delete button is only for deleting the file you dropped in the working area.
+Click on one file and hit delete for deleting that file.
+Hitting delete without choosing any file will delete all files in working area.